kerrj/yoloparser/README.md

 # Boxes Around Robots
 This is the source code behind http://boxesaroundrobots.com, including all training images and processed annotations.
 It is also the name of a personal project to educate FTC teams in how to use neural nets for image processing.

+### Webpage endpoints
+* /: Main page for marking images
+* /review: page for scrolling through annotated images and viewing their bounding boxes
+* /getnumannotations: returns the number of annotated images
+* /remaining: returns the number of images left to be annotated

 # Goals
 The long-term goal of this project is to give FTC teams a relatively streamlined interface to use neural networks for object detection during competitions.
 Broken down, this means my intention is to enable teams to:
 * Transplant a pre-trained network into their robots which already detects game elements like robots and balls
 * Create their own training data and train a custom neural net object detector

 FTC has been forging forward recently, giving teams access to more powerful processors, sensors, and most importantly a camera.
-I hope this project can keep expanding the tools in teams' toolboxes, as well as teach about an exciting recent development in computer science.
+FTC has always tried to educate students about robotics, so I hope this project can not only expand the tools in teams' toolboxes, but also teach about an exciting recent development in computer science.

 ### Contents
 * Background on neural nets